carriercomm/go-to/status_report.md

 ## Planned:
 * Provide a CLI tool on top of the API
-* Add functionaly to track changes and API for auditing
+* Add functionality to track changes and API for auditing
-* Build mechanism to provide "air gap" for sensetive data
+* Build mechanism to provide "air gap" for sensitive data

 # About The Author
 Software Development Engineer, with 5.5 years of experience in large multi-datacenter scale environments.